-Al-Qaeda (the word means 'base' or 'principle') grew out of a trans-national community of radical Islamists who took part in the US- and Saudi-supported jihad against the Soviet occupation of Afghanistan during the 1980s, with sanctuaries in Pakistan.
-The recruits came from a number of countries in the Middle East and Asia. and also from immigrant Muslim communities in Western Europe.
-The top leader, Osama bin Laden, grew up in the Arabian peninsula within the borders of the state known as 'Saudi Arabia', although his wealthy family had its roots in neighbouring Yemen.
-Other key leaders of al-Qaeda, and also the main organizer of the 11 September attacks, came from Egypt.
-As an organisation, al-Qaeda seems to have been formed in the late 1980s as a loose trans-national network, managed by a small group of people around bin Laden.
-Their power within the network was built partly on a claim to represent the true will of the Prophet, partly on a considerable wealth derived from heritage, shady business and support from wealthy sympathizers in Saudi Arabia.
+The Al-Qaeda (the word means 'base' or 'principle') grew out of a transnational community of radical Islamists who took part in the US-supported jihad against the Soviet occupation of Afghanistan during the 1980s, with sanctuaries in Pakistan.
+The recruits came from a number of countries in the Middle East and Asia, and also from immigrant Muslim communities in Western Europe.
+The top leader, Osama bin Laden, grew up in the Arabian peninsula within the borders of the state known as 'Saudi Arabia', although his wealthy family had its roots in Jemen.
+Other key leaders of Al-Qaeda came from Egypt.
+The organization seems to have been formed in the late 1980s as a loose trans-national network, managed by a small group of people around bin Laden.7 Their power within the network was built partly on a claim to represent the true will of the Prophet, partly on a considerable wealth derived from heritage and shady business.
 When the Taliban took control of most of Afghanistan in 1995-96, training camps were established for the organization in that country.
 Here young Islamists would come from all over the world to study the Koran, clandestine organizational techniques, and warfare.
 The training camps were lost when the USsupported Northern Alliance crushed the Taliban in late 2001.
-In May 2002 it was reported that among the 384 captives from the war in Afghanistan, held by the US at Guantanamo Bay in Cuba, there were citizens of more than 30 countries.
-8 Of the 19 hijackers who flew the four attacking airplanes on 11 September 2001, the majority were citizens of Saudi Arabia, but the leadership group (the Hamburg cell) consisted of one from Egypt, one from the Emirates, one from Yemen, and one from Lebanon.
-All were Arabs, but from five different Arab states.9
+In May 2002 it was war.